BakiSanthoshKumar98/ecommerce-sql/README.md

 ## 🛠️ Tools

-- MySQL / PostgreSQL / SQLite
+- MySQL
-- DB Browser for SQLite / pgAdmin / MySQL Workbench
+-   MySQL Workbench

 ## 📷 How to Use